neyozee11/SQL-PowerBI-HR-Project/README.md

 3. Renamed the 'id' column to 'emp_id'
 4. Changed the data types as appropriate as well as changing the date format of the columns with date
 5. Created a new column 'age' which contains the calculated age of the employees
+6. Analyzed data by answering different exploratory data analysis questions as well as exporting the data acquired from the result of the analysis

+### Data Visualization

+Data visualization was done in PowerBI.
+All the exported data from MySQL were uploaded into the data model of the PowerBI and a dashboard consisting of barcharts, clustered barchats, map, table, donut chart and linechart was created.

 ### Exploratory Data Analysis